stephen-moyer/ngx-signalr-hubservice/README.md

         console.log(result);
     }
     ```
 1. You can unregister hub wrappers from the service with `hubWrapper.unregister()` or `hubService.unregister(this);`.
-Generally you wouldn't want to do this because you'll call signalr from services that exist during the lifetime of your application.
+Generally you wouldn't want to do this because you'll call SignalR from services that exist during the lifetime of your application.
     ```
     ngOnDestroy() {
         this.hubWrapper.unregister();